projectglow/glow/docs/source/additional-resources/community-edition/community-edition.rst

 `Install <https://docs.databricks.com/libraries.html#cluster>`_ libraries to a cluster in order to run third-party code.

 .. image:: attach-mlflow.gif
-   :alt: Attach MLFlow to the cluster
+   :alt: Attach MLflow to the cluster
    :align: right
    :scale: 45 %